 Now that we know why proper human waste disposal matters, here are the options for disposing of it outdoors.

 Peeing outdoors is a relatively straightforward process, especially in comparison to solid human waste.

-“What we advocate is, pee well away from water sources, trails, and campsites,” said Lawhon.
+“What we advocate is to pee well away from water sources, trails, and campsites,” said Lawhon.
 “Based on World Health Organization and CDC [Center for Disease Control] research that has looked at urine, with most healthy people, urine is not a big deal.
-Unless it's highly concentrated, it's relatively harmless on the environment so long as it’s kept out of any water source.”
+Unless it's highly concentrated, it's relatively harmless on the environment, so long as it’s kept out of any water source.”

 - Walk 200 feet (that's about 70 steps) away from campsites, trails, and water.

 - Find a secluded and appropriate spot, such as behind a tree, bushes, or large rock.

 - Assume your position of choice—aim, squat, sit, stand.

 - Avoid your boots and pants, and avoid peeing on plants that could be defoliated by animals attracted to the salt in urine.

 - If you're on a slope, orient yourself so any runoff heads away from your feet.

 - If water is plentiful, consider diluting the site with water to cut down on odor.